 Our one-stop funding solution also helps developers looking for assistance on the equity side by putting them in contact with qualified private equity investors looking for thoroughly researched investment opportunities – further support for SME developers during one of the most turbulent economic climates we are likely to see in our lifetime.

-Like private equity, we back teams, have aligned interests and focus on successful project completions.
+Like private equity, we buy deals and we back teams, have aligned interests and focus on successful project completions.
 Because we have plenty of skin in the game, and because each SME development project is unique, our analysis and our funding has to be the most robust in the market.

 The UK’s housing shortage means there will always be a demand for housing which, in turn, means there will always be funding available for decent schemes.
 But now, more than ever, the specialist lender is becoming an increasingly important part of the process.